According to Robert Heinlein in his book, “The Moon Is a Harsh Mistress”, ‘The

 A millionaire "investor/gambler" who trades on the markets would pay $5000 for every million dollars of transactions.

 be no other taxes on anything, no GST, no duty tariffs, no payroll tax.
 A Corporation would pay the tax on every cheque it writes - in paying its suppliers, its employees and its shareholders.
-Each of those in turn, would pay the same amount of tax when ever they spent their "money".
+Each of those in turn, would pay the same amount of tax whenever

 with its current level of revenue.
 The collection of this tax is a simple computer program for the banking system to deduct the tax and automatically transfer it to a Government account on a daily basis.

-– 1992, when a Debit Tax proposal was earlier proposed, the Reserve Bank of Australia issued a report stating that the ordinary working day business of the Banking industry involved non cash withdrawals amounting to $A120
+1991 – 1992, when a group proposed a Debit Tax system they used the reported statistics from the Reserve Bank of Australia stating that the ordinary working day business of the Banking industry involved non cash withdrawals amounting to $A120

-At that time, they suggested a rate of 0.33% on every financial transaction which would, provide the Government with the daily cashflow of $A396 million and an annual revenue of $99 BILLION.
+At that time, they suggested a rate of 0.33% on every financial transaction which would, provide the Government with the daily cash flow of $A396 million and an annual revenue of $99 BILLION.

 Obviously, the banking turnover has increased enormously since 1991-92 and later RBA figures, as of April/March 2009, show it is in the order of $258 billion a day.
-This takes into account all withdrawals, non cash and cash,
+This takes into account all withdrawals, non-cash and cash,

 A Debit Tax of 0.33% on DAILY withdrawals of $258 BILLION equals $774 MILLION IN FEDERAL REVENUE per ordinary working

+This equals - $204 BILLION IN FEDERAL REVENUE YEARLY.
+This is not close to the 2009-10 budget estimates of $338.2 Billion.
 If the debit tax rate were lifted to 0.5%, it would result in revenue

 In a fiat currency system used by a monetary sovereign nation, there is absolutely no need for any Government to make a surplus because; any surplus represents a drain on the savings of the private sector.
 A properly controlled budget would include